mayjspencer/Encrypted-Messaging-Project/README.md

 The system adopts a client-server architecture, where the server acts as a centralized hub managing the secure communication channel.
 The process involves connection establishment, key exchange, and secure message transmission.

-## **Sockets**

-Communication between Alice and Bob is facilitated through sockets, with the client-side managing the connection initiation and the server-side listening for incoming connections.

 ## **Encryption (AES)**

 AES encryption, operating on 128-bit blocks, is used for securing messages.
 The Crypto.Cipher module from the pycryptodome library is leveraged for efficient implementation.